gkellogg/gkellogg.github.io/_posts/2015-04-18-implementing-csv-on-the-web.md

     end

-There&#8217;s more to this in the actual implementation, of course, but this handles a simple value.
+There's more to this in the actual implementation, of course, but this handles a simple value.

 Now we can implement `RDF::Tabular::Reader#each_statement`: